cloud-elements/devportal/docs/guides/cook-books/salesforce-shopify/provision-instances.md

 In order to move data between Salesforce and Hubspot accounts, we will need to create an instance of each.

 It's helpful to think of **Elements** and **Instances** like Object-Oriented Classes.
-An Element is like an abstract class or template.
+An Element is similar to a class or template.
 An Instance is an instantiation of the Element or template.

 Checkout out [definitions section](https://developers.cloud-elements.com/docs/overview/definitions.html) to better understand the difference between an element and an element instance.